Breakdown (1952 film): Production

 Pegasus Productions was a company headed by Max Gifford which announced they were going to make three films.
 One of these was The Slasher based on a play by Robert Abel.
 Abel had been a prize fighter for four years.
-He had written a play The Big Shot which was produced on stage in 1951, directed by Edmund Angelo.
+He had written a play The Big Shot which was produced on stage in Los Angeles in January 1951, directed by Edmund Angelo.

 Abel then wrote The Slasher and Angelo signed to direct.
 His wife Ann Richards played the female lead.
 It was Richards' first film in three years.
-It was then known as Decisions.
+She had retired to have children but came out of retirement to help her husband.
+The film was then known as Decisions.

 Filming started 1 December 1951 at Republic Studios.
-Filming went for eleven days.
+Shooting went for eleven days.

 Pegagus' second production was to be You're Not So Dangerous and was to star Richards as a social worker confused for a gangster's moll.
+However it appears to have not been made.

+Reception

+Variety called Breakdown a "so-so secondary action-meller of only spotty entertainment values."